-- 1. Open air slide before opening door. - 2.
-Rake / break up any existing coals. - Load the wood with the length oriented front to back. - Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - Close door with air slide fully open, and leave for a minimum of 10 minutes to allow the fresh wood to catch. - After 10 or more minutes, the air slide can be adjusted to the desired heat output setting.
+- 1. Open both air slides before opening door. - 2.
+Rake / break up any existing coals. - 3.
+Load the wood with the length oriented front to back. - Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - Close door with both air slides fully open, and leave for a minimum of 10 minutes to allow the fresh wood to catch. - After 10 or more minutes, the bottom air slide can be closed, and the top air slide can be adjusted to desired heat setting.